MicrosoftDocs/windows-powershell-docs/docset/docs-conceptual/winserver2019-ps/get-started.md

 ---
-ms.author: jgerend
-title: Windows 10 and Windows Server 2019 ms.reviewer:
-description: Use this topic to help manage Windows 10 and Windows Server 2019 technologies with Windows PowerShell.
+description: Use this topic to help manage Windows 10 and Windows Server 2019 technologies with Windows PowerShell. ms.date: 03/29/2021
-author: JasonGerend
-manager: dansimp
-ms.date: 03/29/2021
+title: Windows 10 and Windows Server 2019
 ---

 # Windows 10 and Windows Server 2019